-The Real Betis Balompie, popularly known as Betis, were founded in 1907.
-They are, along with the Sevilla Fútbol Club, one of Seville football clubs.
+The Real Betis Balompie, popularly known as Betis, was founded in 1907.
+It is, along with the Sevilla Fútbol Club, one of Seville football clubs.
 The rivalry between both is quite fierce and the city is divided in half between Sevilla and Betis fans.

-Probably one of the best afficions in Europe, ‘Beticos’ are the most intensive and loyal supporters of the Spanish League.
-Fans generally dance and sing theme songs and chants during the whole match, and they do so whether the team is winning or losing, whether it’s raining or under an ubearable heat.
+Probably one of the best supporters in Europe, ‘Beticos’ are the most intensive and loyal supporters of the Spanish League.
+Fans generally dance and sing theme songs and chants during the whole match, and they do so whether the team is winning or losing, whether it’s raining or under an unbearable heat.
 It is absolutely impressive.

 Few fans are noisier, more numerous, more loyal or funnier than Betis’s.
 In fact, Betis is defined by a famous phrase binding pride and identity.
 Always written wrong according to the Andalusian accent, thousands shout “¡Viva er Betis manquepierda!”
 (Long live Betis, even if they lose!).

 Betis supporters always enjoy themselves.
 Even if they lose.
 Join them.

 Start by checking the official calendar of matches and look for the dates when Real Betis Balompié plays home.
 Note that the final date and time of the match are confirmed only a few days before.
 One more thing, the match usually takes place on a Friday, Saturday or Sunday.
 However, if the calendar obliges, matches may take place on other days of the week.

 Next, pick the area of the Benito Villamarin where you would like to seat.
 A seating chart will help you choose the one that will suit you best.

 Final step: purchase your tickets!
 No more waiting lines.